Amendab/data-analyst-amenda/README.md

 - Using the ‘City of Vancouver’s Open Data Portal’, the data has been visualized:
 - A Column chart has been used to identify valuable patterns such as the average Height range ID.
 - Insights from these visualizations will help to summarize a data set's main characteristics and identify trends and patterns of data.

-•	Visualization and Insights
+**•	Visualization and Insights**

-Figure 6:
-Height ID Categories based on year
+**Figure 6:** Height ID Categories based on year

-Note.
-(Street Trees Records, 2024)
-•	Analyze the Outcome and gain Insights of the descriptive analysis:
+**•	Analyze the Outcome and gain Insights of the descriptive analysis:**

 - Average Height Range ID in 2015: The average Height Range ID of Bowhall Red Maple trees planted in 2015 was calculated as 1.769 through the SQL result.
 This result is consistent with the analysis from the City of Vancouver Open Data Portal, which confirms the accuracy and reliability of the pipeline and analysis process
 - Tree Planting Trends (2014–2024): The highest number of Bowhall Red Maple trees was planted in 2015, with a steady decline observed in subsequent years.
 - Height Range ID #1 (trees with heights between 10' and 20') dominated the planting trends, reflecting a preference for smaller to medium-sized trees.